 Download the free Expat Arrivals Doha Schools Guide for an overview of what expat parents can expect from the school system in Qatar.
 Read about a typical school day, the difference between public and private schools, and everything you need to know about the admissions process.

-Driven by gas and oil, the pint-sized emirate has emerged as an important global player.
-The fossil fuel boom and relatively liberal policies have attracted legions of Commonwealth and South Asian expats.
-Increasing numbers of foreigners are moving to Qatar to work hard, save money in a tax-free environment and maintain a standard of living similar to that of Western Europe.
+Driven by gas and oil, the small emirate has emerged as an important global player.
+As a result of the fossil fuel boom, as well as the relatively liberal policies established under former Emir Hamad bin Khalif Al Thani, Qatar now hosts regiments of Commonwealth and South Asian expats.
+Increasing numbers of foreigners are moving to Qatar to work hard and save money in the tax-free environment, as well as to enjoy a standard of living relatively similar to that of Western Europe.

-With its successful world cup bid, the country has been spending vast amounts to improve infrastructure.
-It’s likely that manpower will be needed as Doha, the Qatari capital, continues to be transformed.
-Cranes, alongside this desert state’s suffocating heat, are a constant feature.
+With its successful 2022 World Cup bid, the nation has also been spending vast amounts to improve infrastructure.
+It’s therefore likely that more manpower will be required to continue transforming Doha, the capital city often described as half building site, half park, into something whole.
+Cranes, alongside this desert nation’s suffocating heat, are constants.

-Expats with families can look forward to an emirate that emphasises culture and education.
-Qatar aims to be the Middle East’s flagship for social and intellectual development, working hard to create a knowledge economy and to promote ventures like the Museum of Islamic art and Education City.
+Expats and their families can look forward to an emirate that emphasises culture and education.
+Whereas Qatar used to be one of the least developed countries in the region, it now aims to be the Middle Eastern flagship for social development and intellectualism.
+In recent years, it has worked hard to create a “knowledge economy”, and to promote ventures like the Museum of Islamic art and a massive Education City.

-Expats moving to Qatar should remember that it is is still fairly new to the global stage.
-Many people in the service sector don’t speak English, the red tape of bureaucracy can be frustrating and some sections of its Arab society are not as liberal as its neighbours in the UAE.
+Expats considering moving to Qatar should also remember that the peninsula is still fairly new to the global stage, and provincialisms still exist.
+There are still many non-English speakers in the service sector, the red tape of bureaucracy can still be endlessly frustrating, and some sections of its Arab society are not as liberal as its neighbours in the UAE or Bahrain.